What to Consider when Changing Medical Aid Schemes

 It is a good idea to make the change at the end of the year.
 If you join a new scheme during the year, the benefits will be adjusted for the year that is left.

 Always read the fine print to understand your medical scheme’s notice period.
-By reading your scheme’s ‘rules’ you’ll find the notice period there and this period must be adhered to if you want to avoid cancellations fees and penalties.
+By reading your scheme’s ‘rules’ you’ll find the notice period there.
+You must adhere to this period if you want to avoid cancellations fees and penalties.

 You must just remember that with a new scheme comes the possibility of a new waiting period of up to 3 months.
 This means you will still be required to make your monthly contribution, but you won’t be able to enjoy benefits during this waiting period.
 However during this 3 month waiting period, Prescribed Minimum Benefit (PMB) as well as emergencies are covered.